JustSteveKing/example-go-api/README.md

-# example-go-api
+# Example Go API

-This is an example Go API from my stream on YouTube https://youtu.be/EnWIg_IZg_8
+This is an educational repo, aimed at showing how to create a simple GoLang API for PHP developers.
+This was streamed on YouTube [here](https://youtu.be/EnWIg_IZg_8).